 Lipohaemarthrosis results from an intra-articular fracture with escape of fat and blood from the bone marrow into the joint, and is most frequently seen in the knee, associated with a tibial plateau fracture or distal femoral fracture.
 They have also been described in the hip, shoulder and elbow 1-2.

-As is well recognised fat floats on water.
+It is well known that fat floats on water as it is less dense.
 The fatty marrow therefore separates from the water based blood and layers above it, forming a fat-fluid level (also known as FBI sign) which can be seen on all modalities.

 The fat-fluid level is seen on any horizontal beam radiograph, such that the beam is tangential to the fat-blood interface.
 In the knee this best achieved with a cross-table horizontal lateral view, where a long horizontal line is seen in the suprapatellar pouch.
 Ideally the patient has been lying in that position for 5 or so minutes to allow the fat and blood to adequately separate 1.